Anglo – Nile International Legal Services Ltd

 • Opposability: a registered right carries stronger effect against third parties than a purely private contract.

-• Encumbrances: liens/attachments discovered later can derail transfers unless treated as conditions precedent.
+• Encumbrances: liens or attachments discovered later can derail transfers unless treated as conditions precedent.

 Aligning your contract with the intended registry path reduces disputes and accelerates exits.